ForetagInc/engineering/README.md

 ## Themes

 A collection of dark, light and high contrast Foretag's VSCode themes.
-The themes included are optimized for various languages such as Rust, TypeScript, GraphQL, YAML, TOML, JSON and Terraform.
+The themes included are optimized for various languages such as Rust, TypeScript, GraphQL, YAML, TOML and JSON.

 ### Features
 - Dark, light and high contrast variants